cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - P6: "you have an entry in your metadata that records all of the all the things you know about that run."
   - P6: "So what we put in the [EnsembleAPI Object] is up to us."
   - P7: "There's the metadata frame, which is only indexed on profile ID.
 And that just contains information again, like compiler, problem size, the things that can differentiate the runs."
+  - P8: "And so usually what I'm really interested in seeing is something like average time divided by something that's in the metadata, right?
+So average time per, in this case cycle, or example or something like that, right?
+There's could be average time per unknown, for example, right?
+For total number of unknowns, and the problem that we're solving, so that that's usually it usually is average time, but it's not solely average time, it usually has some, you know, usually usually has another component that's buried in the metadata that you know, we're dividing out or something like that."
+  - P8 "So I consider made meta data to be I guess, sort of what I would call the basic characteristics of the problem.
+So these are things like, like I said, architecture may be system name that you ran on a os may be, but then those are all kind of.
+They're useful for things like plots and useful for organizing your data, but maybe not very useful for analysis"

 ### Metadata is hazy.

   - P5 "this might also be really specific to [PhysicsAPI] and that it is a black box.
 But we get a lot of meta metadata.
 But it's really like, it's really hard to get an understanding out of that."
   - P6 when trying to figure out how to store allocation information as a list
+  - P8 "I don't think of the metadata really , as I guess, I guess I think of that is a separate piece from the actual timing, tree data, right?
+Those are kind of two separate things I get, I guess, to me, so the metadata is certainly part of the ensemble just like the timing data, but I kind of I guess, think of those two things as being two different things."

+  - P8 "One of the things that I will say has been a challenge has been or can be metadata.
+I don't you know, and maybe all of the metadata really is wrapped up in the in the [EnsembleAPI] object.
+And maybe it's just, I just don't know, a good way to pull it out.
+But but getting metadata out of the [EnsembleAPI]  object in a useful way sometimes has has been a challenge.
+I don't guess I guess when I really think about it."

 ### Metadata is not (the) data.